 “As a business owner myself, I am intimately familiar with the possible impacts of the planned minimum wage increases on our town’s ability to retain small businesses and will work as best as I possibly can to help us balance that with worker’s equity in a place where the cost of living is so high.”

-Jamie knows that a strong economy can be used to attract businesses to have small footprints and quality jobs.
-She also knows that our public transit system will need investment if it is going to meet the growing needs of our citizens and community members.
+Jamie knows that a strong economy can be used to attract businesses that have small environmental footprints and quality jobs.
+She also knows that transportation, which includes public transit along with a bike-ped network will need continued support and investment.

-“I promise to continue to listen to all constituents, maintain and grow our parks, and support the important cultural arts sector or our community.”
+“I promise to continue to listen to all constituents, maintain and grow our parks, and support the important cultural arts sector of our community.”